 Constrain A.v=0.B := X.v=0.Bwhich would force two B values to be the same.
 The constraints are applied when the constraints are first read, and then at every appropriate stage of the fitting process.
 Note that if the parameter name contains special characters (< or >, for example) then quotes might be needed round the parameter name, as for example:

-reset, giving the effect of an included file within one file.
+state to be reset, giving the effect of an included file

 ||Include file in old PGOPHER format.

-molecule in the mixture, the default will be initialized to this
+only one molecule in the mixture, the default will be

 |lowermanifold manifold||Set the default lower manifold to manifold.
 For this to work a default molecule must be set.
 If there are only one or two manifolds present in the default molecule, this will be initialized to the state with Initial true or the lower energy manifold.|

-cases (such as symmetric tops) where two choose between two otherwise
+required for cases (such as symmetric tops) to choose